MostafaBoshta/Dash-Plotly/README.md

-# mohm
+# - Monitor Marine Debris.
-Using Dash Plotly in NASA Hackathon
+## - Using Dash Plotly librbary to locate the marine Debris.

+## - Using Mapbox to build an interactive map dashboard.